Monolithic multigrid for a reduced-quadrature discretization of poroelasticity: Numerical Results

 To verify that the reduced quadrature formulation does accurately approximate the problem, we perform a convergence study of the finite-element discretization with respect to the mesh size, given by $h = 1/(N-1)$, where $N$ is the number of vertices in each dimension.
 Here, we set $\tau = 1.0$ and $k = 10^{-6}$ as an example, with results shown in \cref{fig:mgtime} for $\nu=0.4$ and $\nu=0.499$.
 The displacement displays a first-order convergence with respect to the $H^1$-seminorm, as expected, with no difference in error values for the different values of $\nu$.
 The pressure displays second-order convergence despite only using P0 elements, with slight improvement as $\nu\rightarrow 0.5$.
 This superconvergence is due to having a very smooth solution ($p$ is a constant) and using a uniform mesh.
-Additionally, \cref{tab:mgtime} shows that the monolithic multigrid approach (with exact solve on a coarsest mesh with $h=1/8$) with either the Vanka or inexact BSR relaxation methods follows the expected $O( N^2 \log(N^2))$ scaling with respect to problem size, even as $\nu\rightarrow 0.5$.
+Additionally, \cref{fig:mgtime_Nscaling} shows that the monolithic multigrid approach (with exact solve on a coarsest mesh with $h=1/8$) with either the Vanka or inexact BSR relaxation methods follows the expected $O( N^2 \log(N^2))$ scaling in CPU time with respect to problem size, even as $\nu\rightarrow 0.5$.
+We note that while iterations to convergence are independent of problem size for both values of $\nu$ when using Vanka relaxation, degradation to $O(\log(N^2))$ iterations is seen for BSR relaxation as $\nu\rightarrow 0.5$.
 These results further indicate the better performance of Vanka as $\nu \rightarrow 0.5$, and the loss of robustness in $\nu$ for multilevel BSR.